top of page

 • At least 15 hours a week are spent running errands, taking showers, giving baths, putting the kids to bed, packing lunches, doing dishes, doing laundry, folding laundry, putting away the laundry (basically, a lot of laundry!) and other household tasks.

-• 5 hours a week are spent exercising and practicing yoga.
+• 5 hours a week are spent exercising and practicing yoga

 • That leaves 27 hours of time not working, sleeping, exercising or eating, and these 27 hours become an all-consuming gray area.
-This time is often gobbled up quicker than a Thanksgiving dinner by driving the kids’ to their activities and appointments, birthday parties, responding to emails, reading paperwork, signing forms, keeping up with social media and other many other commitments.
+This time is often gobbled up quicker than a Thanksgiving dinner by driving the kids’ to their activities and appointments, birthday parties, responding to emails, reading paperwork, signing forms, keeping up with social media and many other commitments.
 This is also the bucket of hours where my meditating, journaling and reading come from.

 Get super curious about who you are and how you want to manage your time.

-Many of us, and let’s just be real here—the majority of us—are left with mere hours or minutes to spend our waking hours on things that we want to do but we don’t actually do because the day tends to get away when taking care of others and of other things.
+Many of us, and let’s just be real here—the majority of us—are left with mere hours or minutes to spend our waking hours on things that we want to do but we don’t actually do because the day tends to get away when taking care of other people and of other things.

 What would happen if you sprinkled in a few hours to do what you want to do every week as a radical act of self-love?
 A dash of meditation there.
 A journal entry here.
 Whoa.
 You rebel.